-Some of the best hikes in Banff National Park are to some of it’s most famous lakes.
+Some of the best hikes in Banff National Park are to some of its most famous lakes.
 On any given day, you’ll see hordes of happy hikers on the trails to Agnes Lake, Boom Lake, the Consolations Lakes, etc. If you’d like to enjoy the beauty of a Banff lake without all the crowds, why not try this easy Banff hike which visits two Banff Lakes in under 5 km.

 Copper Lake and Smith Lake sit along the lower northeastern slopes of Storm Mountain, providing a resting place for water destined for the Bow River on its way to the Hudson Bay.
 While it’s true that Copper Lake and Smith Lake lack the ‘wow!” factor of some of the more famous lakes in Banff, they are both very nice lakes.